 A taxi from Cusco airport into town is about 40 Peruvian soles (we found someone else at the airport and split the cost).
 The cost back to the airport was only 10 soles (apparently drivers want to get higher fares from the tourists at the airport).

-A colectivo to Ollantaytambo was 10 soles.
-We ended up spending 140 soles on local transportation.
+A colectivo to Ollantaytambo was 10 soles per person.
+We ended up spending a total of140 soles on local transportation.

 $20.76 per person

 We used booking.com and found private rooms at local hotels for under $30 USD.